neuroverse-fm/neuropilot/README.md

 Creates a new file in the workspace.
 If [*Permission: Open Files*](vscode://settings/neuropilot.permission.openFiles) is given, the file is immediately opened.
-The file name cannot start with a dot, and cannot be created in a folder that starts with a dot.
+The file name cannot start with a dot, and cannot be created in a folder that starts with a dot, unless [*Allow Unsafe Paths*](vscode://settings/neuropilot.allowUnsafePaths) is activated.

 #### `create_folder`